Nonlinear Invariant Risk Minimization: A Causal Approach: Introduction

 \section{Introduction}

-Despite impressive success stories, there is still a significant lack of robustness in machine learning algorithms.
-Specifically, machine learning systems may fail to generalize outside of a specific training distribution, because they learn easier-to-fit spurious correlations which are prone to change between training and testing environments.
-We illustrate this point by recalling the widely used example of classifying images of camels and cows \citep{beery2018recognition}.
-The training dataset has a selection bias, i.e., many pictures of cows are taken on green pastures, while most pictures of camels happen to be in deserts.
-After training a model on this dataset, it is found that the model builds on spurious correlations, i.e., it relates green pastures with cows and deserts with camels, thus classifying green pastures as cows and deserts as camels, and failing to recognize images of cows when they are taken on sandy beaches.
+Modern machine learning algorithms still lack robustness, and may fail to generalize outside of a specific training distribution because they learn easy-to-fit spurious correlations which are prone to change between training and testing environments.
+We recall the widely used example of classifying images of camels and cows \citep{beery2018recognition}.
+Here, the training dataset has a selection bias, i.e., many pictures of cows are taken on green pastures, while most pictures of camels happen to be in deserts.
+After training, it is found that the model builds on spurious correlations, i.e., it relates green pastures with cows and deserts with camels, and fails to recognize images of cows on the beach.